mohammedmohzinp/Test-project/README.md

 4- http://127.0.0.1:8000/api/deleteDeparment    >>PUT

   This api using for add departments of schools or college with department icon.Here i have used simple function for api development.Its is easy to use and more secure.You can find api folder for see function of api.

+  I have attached Django env with this project so do no need use another.You can reduce your time and improve productivity.